 Boarding Trains with JR Pass

-Once you've received the actual pass after arrival in Japan (depicted above) JR Pass users go through automated station turnstiles to gain access to track areas, and it also gives them the ability to make seat reservations at ticket machines (see Reservations section below), or online and pick up at automated ticket machines.
+Once you've received the actual pass after arrival in Japan (depicted above) JR Pass users go through automated station turnstiles to gain access to track areas, and it also gives them the ability to make seat reservations either at at ticket machines (see Reservations section below), or online and pick up at automated ticket machines, some time before you board your train.

 Note: If you reserve seats, you'll receive a separate, same sized reserved seat ticket, but don't insert it into the automated turnstile, only your JR Pass, which gets you access to the track area.